 Dominique Ansel, also known as the creator of the Cronut, is one of the finest pastry chefs in the world.
 In this class offered on Masterclass, he will teach you the fundamentals of pastry and before you know it, you’ll be serving up fruit tarts, mini madeleines and croissants right in your own kitchen.

 Bread making is one of those hobbies lots of people want to try, but don’t really have the time to really get into.
-While we’re all responsibly staying indoors, there’s no better time than now to delve into the wonderful world of artisanal breads with Peter Reinhart, baking instructor and award-winning author.
+While we’re all responsibly staying indoors, there’s no better time than now to delve into the wonderful world of artisanal bread with Teresa, baking instructor and author.

-Jennifer Shea’s cupcakes are seriously unlike anything you have seen before.
 This 7-episode series will teach you the basics of cupcake making and offer fun tips to take your decorating skills to the next level.
 You’ll learn everything from piping techniques to working with fondant.

 French Macarons are a classic, but simply looking up a recipe on Pinterest and diving in headfirst will probably end in disaster.
 It’s best to take it slow and learn from a pro because these tiny cookies are delicate and it takes a special technique to get them just right.